NCAR/tiegcm/doc/userguide/glossary.rst

      The electro-dynamo fields (electric potential, electric field, and ion drift velocities) are calculated on a geomagnetic grid, see :ref:`magnetic coordinates <magcoords>`

+   Globus
+     `Globus Data Sharing Service <https://www.globus.org>`_ for scientific research.
+     The |tgcm_version| benchmark history files and post-processing are available via Globus.
+     See :ref:`benchmark_history_files` for more information.

    history
      A model history records the state of the model at a discrete instant in :term:`model time`.
 One or more histories are stored in netCDF history files.